eugeniaduke/Is_Tornado_Activity_Increasing/readme.md

 # Is Tornado Activity Increasing?

 ## Description

-This project analyzes tornado activity in the United States between 2015 and 2025 to identify long‑term trends and seasonal patterns.
-By combining tornado track data with daily weather observations, it examines whether tornado frequency has increased over the past decade and explores how temperature variations may influence tornado occurrence and intensity.
-The workflow includes data cleaning, SQL‑based analysis, and visualizations in Python to uncover meaningful insights into the relationship between severe weather and atmospheric conditions.
+This project investigates tornado activity in the United States from 2015 to 2025 to identify long‑term trends, seasonal patterns, and potential environmental drivers.
+By combining NOAA tornado track data with daily weather observations from the National Climatic Data Center, the analysis explores:

+- Whether tornado frequency has increased over the past decade
+- How temperature relate to tornado occurrence
+- Whether the magnitude of thunderstorms has increased over time
+- How the temperatures have changed or if they have changed drastically over time

+The workflow includes data cleaning, SQL queries, geospatial mapping, and Python‑based visualizations to uncover meaningful insights into severe weather behavior.

 ## Project Structure

 ```
 Database/
  |--tornado_tracks.db

 Datasets/
  |--Clean Files/
     |--tornado_tracks_combined_cleaned.csv